afsc-assessments/ebswp_2023/doc/EBSpollock.md

 Another approach/rationale would be to stabilize effort from the 2020 levels and recommend that 2021 fishing mortality is set equal to the 2020 estimate.
 This gives an ABC of 1,300,000 kt.
-The Plan Teams and SSC may wish to consider this as an added measure of precaution for ABC considerations (recognizing that this year's assessment results if fairly consistent with last years).
+The Plan Teams and SSC may wish to consider this as an added measure of precaution for ABC considerations.

 # Additional ecosystem considerations